Conrad Egyir: The Facade Project

 Conrad Egyir, How Beautiful, the Feet that Bring the Sound of Good News, 2020, oil, acrylic, mixed media on canvas.
 Courtesy of the artist and Jessica Silverman Gallery, San Francisco.

 The ICA Facade Project launched in 2020 with inaugural artist Amir H. Fallah, garnering wide acclaim in conjunction with the ICA’s role as a Vote Center for the 2020 November election.
 With the success of our inaugural Facade Project, we are looking forward to presenting the next project in 2021 with Ghanaian artist Conrad Egyir.
-This exhibition will be on view on the facade of the ICA San José summer of 2021.
+This exhibition will be on view on the facade of the ICA San José fall of 2021.

 Egyir is a painter based in Detroit, MI, who creates bold, bright, graphic narrative paintings and portraits that stylistically pull from pop art, political propaganda, and religious art.
 His iconography is drawn from superstitious symbols of West Africa, cultural anachronisms, and art history.
 Redefining frame and form, Egyir’s paintings take the shape of stamps, postcards and notepads, presenting his figures as commemorative memorabilia honoring people of the African diaspora.
 At its core, Egyir’s work is about community and identity told through a language of painterly delight, making him a powerful artist for our next Facade Project.